Industries & Professions /

 Parole is the conditional release of a prisoner who has not served out a full sentence.
 A long-standing practice of the U.S. justice system, parole is granted for a variety of reasons, including the "good behavior" of a prisoner, as well as overcrowding in prisons.

 Prisoners on parole, or parolees, are assigned to a parole officer upon their release.
 It is the job of the parole officer to meet periodically with the parolee to ensure that the terms of the release are followed; to provide guidance and counseling; and to help the parolee find a job, housing, a therapist, or any other means of support.
 Parolees who break the release agreement may be returned to prison.
-In 2008, there were about 103,400 probation officers and correctional treatment specialists, including parole officers, working in the United States.
+There are about 86,810 probation officers and correctional treatment specialists, including parole officers, working in the United States.